medulla-tech/.github/profile/README.md

 # Welcome to Medulla

-Pulse is a radically simple IT automation and lifecycle management tool that offers the ability to handle repetitive tasks, quickly deploy applications, operating system and proactively manage them all where ever they are.
+Medulla is a radically simple IT automation and lifecycle management tool that offers the ability to handle repetitive tasks, quickly deploy applications, operating system and proactively manage them all where ever they are.

-Pulse provides a real-time management solution for complex and distributed environments.
+Medulla provides a real-time management solution for complex and distributed environments.

 ## Main feature :